Research Artist Offers to

 * Unexpected or surprise fees always raise questions that need to be answered.
 The main question is why were these fees not stated up front in the first email or message or correspondence you received?
 And of course, this raises the issue of whether other information is not being stated up front as well.

 * If you click a link in an email and you land on a page that asks you to fill out a form before you can see anything else on the site, especially one that asks for really personal information like how much art you sell or have sold, how successful you are, how much money you make, what your advertising or marketing budget is, you might think twice before filling it out.
-Handing over personal information before you have any idea what it's being handed over for or how it's going to be used puts you at an instant disadvantage to whoever your communicating with.
+Handing over personal information before you have any idea what it's being handed over for or how it's going to be used puts you at an instant disadvantage to whomever your communicating with.

 * Are you being tracked?
 If you are being contacted by email, is the reply address the same as the sender address?
 If it's different, the sender may be tracking you, especially if the reply email is a string of letters and numbers that makes no sense.
 The same goes for every link in an email.
-Tracking could include seeing whether you open the email, when you open it, your location, what your IP address is, if you forward it to someone else, and more.
-Another tracking technique is to embed a "tracking pixel" somewhere within an email's content.
-While this 1-pixel image is invisible, it loads when you open the email and notifies the sender that the email has been opened.
-If you don't want to be tracked, most email programs and web browsers have "Do not track" or "protection" options in the privacy settings.
-Use them.
+Likewise for links within an email.
+If you pass your cursor over links in emails and see strings of letters and numbers with no mention of the sender's domain name, then you are likely being tracked.
+If you reply, tracking could include seeing whether you open the email, when you open it, your location, what your IP address is, if you forward it to someone else, and more.

 * Is the content of the offer or invitation personal?
 In other words, is it from a specific individual who is specifically contacting you about specific works or information about your art?
 If not, the email could simply be spam from a mailing list.